Why You Should Stop Being a Good Personby Scott Jeffrey

 A few Western medical pioneers like Dr. John Sarno, author of The Mindbody Prescription, demonstrate this too.

-Also, when you free yourself of this belief, your capacity to accept and forgive others will increase.
+Also, when you free yourself of this belief, your capacity to accept others will increase.

 As you observe your unconscious motivations, you’ll be more understanding of the behaviors of others.

 The Good Person Litmus Test